micmejia/bible-dump/NKJV/2 Samuel/2 Sam 5.md

 So David inquired of the Lord, saying, "Shall I go up against the Philistines?
 Will You deliver them into my hand?"
 And the Lord said to David, "Go up, for I will doubtless deliver the Philistines into your hand."

 ###### 20
 So David went to Baal Perazim, and David defeated them there; and he said, "The Lord has broken through my enemies before me, like a breakthrough of water."
-Therefore he called the name of that place [^d]Baal Perazim.
+Therefore he called the name of that place Baal Perazim.

 ###### 21
-And they left their [^e]images there, and David and his men carried them away.
+And they left their images there, and David and his men carried them away.

 ###### 22
 Then the Philistines went up once again and deployed themselves in the Valley of Rephaim.